ionic-team/ionic-docs/static/usage/v7/alert/presenting/trigger/angular/example_component_html.md

 <ion-alert
   trigger="present-alert"
-  header="A Short Title Is Best" sub-header="A Sub Header Is Optional" message="A message should be a short, complete sentence."
+  header="A Short Title Is Best" subHeader="A Sub Header Is Optional" message="A message should be a short, complete sentence."
   [buttons]="alertButtons"
 ></ion-alert>